alterasc/alterasc.github.io/docs/ExpandedContent/Archetypes.md

 ### [Back to mod overview](./README.md)

+## Beastmorph (Alchemist)

+Beastmorphs study the anatomy of monsters, learning how they achieve their strange powers.
+They use their knowledge to duplicate these abilities, but at the cost of taking on inhuman shapes when they use mutagens.

+`fa598a5179cb4291bb13070b513c588c`
+`BeastmorphArchetype`

 ## Mindchemist (Alchemist)

 While most alchemists use mutagens to boost their physical ability at the cost of mental ability, some use alchemy for the opposite purpose—to boost the power of the mind and memory.
 A mindchemist can reach incredible levels of mental acuity, but suffers lingering debilitating effects to his physique.